top of page

 Once the initial flows and wireframes are complete, I create prototypes for testing.
 These range from simple click-through models to highly dynamic prototypes.
 When appropriate, I use the SUS quantitative scoring model to evaluate design quality.

 Users disliked star ratings overlaying box art, as it obscured the artwork they wanted to see.
-To address this, the star ratings were relocated to the title details page.
+To address this, the star ratings were relocated to the movie title details page.
+"Content nevers obscures artwork" is a principle born from this study.

 8. Test & Learn